Welcome to the Lodi Police Department Records Division area of the website

 - Attorney/Defendant Request for Discovery

-Starting on our about June 2nd 2014, Records will have late hours until 9 PM on some evenings.
-Residents/customers will need to call the Records Division in advance to make an appointment to come in after hours and check that the division will be staffed that evening.
-Regulated hours will be published in the near future.
+The Records Division will have late hours on certain designated evenings.
+It is suggested that you call the Records Division at 973-473-7600 in advance to make an appointment to come in after hours and check that the division will be staffed that evening.
+Accident reports and gun permit applications will be processed during that time as well.

 * Closed on all legal and Borough Holidays